mhasanmhasan/from-bash-to-go-part-ii/README.md

 ## Decreasing complexity

-Talking about the end user and looking at how the PrintTo function is called
+Talking about the end user and looking at how the `PrintTo` function is called in `main`

 ```go
 hello.PrintTo(os.Stdout)